giddy11/Collabify/README.md

 2. Frontend Update Issue

-    During development, I struggled with windows not reloading automatically after updating a field.
-After troubleshooting, I resolved the issue by using window.location.reload() to refresh the page and reflect the updates.
+    During development, we struggled with windows not reloading automatically after updating a field.
+After troubleshooting, we resolved the issue by using window.location.reload() to refresh the page and reflect the updates.
     Unrestricted Access (CONSIDERATION: UseState effects in React)

 3. Currently, there’s a challenge where any user can sign up and gain access to view my works and activities without restrictions.
-This raises concerns about content privacy and security, and I'm working on a solution to enforce proper user access control.
+This raises concerns about content privacy and security, and we're working on a solution to enforce proper user access control.
 (SOLUTION: This was handled after linking a user to the created model).

 4. Team member assigned to handle the frontend struggled to consume endpoints from the backend, thereby giving more workloads by the fellow who was handling the backend to also consume endpoints at the frontend.
 (SOLUTION: Impacting knowledge to the fellow and giving small projects to do that require endpoints consumption).

-5. My greatest challenge was implementing the role.
+5. Our greatest challenge was implementing the role.
 When changing the role of another user, it doesnt persist the role changed.
-Still trying to fix this.
+We are Still trying to fix this.
 (ONGOING)

 ## Acknowledgements